Arctodus: Arctodus simus

 With the extinction of Arctodus pristinus, A. simus became the final representative of the genus.
 A simus went extinct around 12,800 years ago, and is one of the most recently dated megafauna to go extinct in North America, being reliably dated to within the Pleistocene-Holocene boundary (13,800 BP - 11,400 BP).
+A. simus is one of 9 species which represent over 85% of dated megafaunal remains between 20,000 and 10,000 years ago.
 Both local and regionalized dietary flexibility has been a factor suggested for the species' longevity.

 Various factors, including the depletion in number of large herbivores, the diminishing nutritional quality of plants during climate change, and competition with fellow omnivores (humans and brown bears) for food resources, have been suggested as the cause of Arctodus simus' extinction.
 However, multiple studies put doubt on brown bears being culpable in A. simus' extinction, with the brown bear being more of an ecological replacement that was more adaptable to change.
 Moreover, there is no systematic evidence that humans hunted large extinct Pleistocene carnivores in North America, and no clear indication of direct human involvement in the extinction of A. simus.
-Additionally, dental wear evidence from Rancho La Brea does not suggest that food shortages were to blame for the demise large bodied carnivorans such as A. simus.
+Additionally, dental wear evidence from Rancho La Brea does not suggest that food shortages were to blame for the demise of large bodied carnivorans such as A. simus.